joreilly86/Flocode-Pynite-01/README.md

 There are many other excellent [examples](https://github.com/JWock82/PyNite/tree/main/Examples) for review in the PyNite Project Repo.

 The great thing about Pynite is that it's so flexible.
 You can create whatever you need.
+It's important to note that the Pynite library is still in development, so there may be some changes in the future.
+The [PyNite Documentation](https://pynite.readthedocs.io/en/latest/index.html) is always the best place to go to learn more.

 ## Prerequisites